dennypage/hubitat/drivers/weewx/README.md

 * Download the extenstion as a [zip file](https://github.com/dennypage/weewx-hubitat/archive/master.zip).
 If your system doesn't support zip files, you can use a [tar.gz file](https://github.com/dennypage/weewx-hubitat/archive/master.tar.gz) instead.

+* Do not unzip or untar the file.

 * Run the WeeWX extension installer with the downloaded file: wee_extension --install=master.zip

 * Edit the [[Hubitat]] section of the weewx.conf file: